EBI-Metagenomics/reference-databases-preprocessing-pipeline/README.md

 ```
 nextflow run main.nf \
-    --generate_amplicon_db true \
+    --generate_amplicon_db \
-    --generate_uniref90_db true \
+    --generate_uniref90_db \
-    --generate_kofam_db true
+    --generate_kofam_db
 ```

-`--generate_amplicon_db true` enable preprocessing of ITSone, PR2, RFAM, SILVA-LSU, SILVA-SSU and UNITE databases, required for taxonomic analysis in MGnify amplicon pipeline.
+`--generate_amplicon_db` enable preprocessing of ITSone, PR2, RFAM, SILVA-LSU, SILVA-SSU and UNITE databases, required for taxonomic analysis in MGnify amplicon pipeline.
 It generates output like this, one subdirectory for each database:

 ```
 ├── ITSone